 However, finding the right scene can take some planning.
 I usually take mental notes of neat and interesting places while I’m out and about during daylight hours.
 When well rested and motivated, I return days or even weeks later at night, under a full moon, and hope the weather is right.

 One such place I recently visited at about 1:00 am MT was 11 Mile Canyon in the Rocky Mountains just off Highway 24.
-Because the canyon walls are high, I had to wait until the moon was higher in the sky so the light would spill down unobstructed onto the South Platte river.
+Because the canyon walls are steep and tall, I had to wait until the moon was higher in the night sky so the light would spill down unobstructed onto the South Platte river.

 One of the trickier things about photographing in dark situations is focusing.
 It’s almost always too dark for a camera’s auto-focus to work, so one has to rely on manual focus.
 But even this is difficult when it’s really dark.
-I usually bring a bright flashlight, set it on the ground pointing towards me, walk back about 50 feet away, the manually focus on the flashlight.
+One solution it to go into “live view” mode on the Canon and point the camera at the moon.
+Rotate the manual focus ring until the moon looks sharp.
+They other option is to set a flashlight on the ground about a hundred feet away pointing back towards the camera.
+I can then manually focus on the flashlight instead of the moon.
 Careful not to touch the focus ring, I set up for the scene I’m interested in shooting.

 When photographing the moon at night, you don’t typically want to expose the scene to be as bright as daylight.
 I like to keep it under-exposed and then in post-processing, brighten up and lift the shadows in the areas of interest.
 That gives the photograph the dreamy moonlight feel.
 How long you expose for is a trial and error process.
 On this night, there was a thick fog that reduced the amount of moonlight reaching the ground.
 So my exposure times were about 90 seconds.